esaurez/ETDB/README.md

 ## Databases Supported

-Currently, the following databases are supported with MDBC:
+Currently, the following databases are supported with ETDB:

 * H2: The `H2Mixin` mixin is used when H2 is used with an in-memory (`jdbc:h2:mem:...`)
 or local file based (`jdbc:h2:path_to_file`) database.